Rifa-111/chatbot/README.md

 # 💬 Chatbot

 A chatbot powered by OpenAI's GPT-3.5.
-This project provides a minimal interface to interact with a large language model (LLM), designed for ease of use and quick customiSation.
+This project provides a minimal interface to interact with a large language model (LLM), designed for ease of use and quick customisation.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)